 What begins as a simple quest to understand visual composition soon spirals into a grand adventure through time, space, and art history itself.

-The journal formula allows for an extra dimension of storytelling which was needed to make an otherwise technical and dry educational subject fun.
+The journal formula allows for an extra dimension of storytelling which was needed to make an otherwise dry and technical subject fun.

 -